 As with almost all holidays, food and drink play a role on Girls' Day, with rice wine and rice cakes taking center stage, along with flower blossoms.
 Hinamatsuri is also called Momo no Sekku, which means a festival of peach blossoms.
 Peach blossoms, shiro-zake (white fermented rice wine) and hishi-mochi (diamond-shaped rice cakes) are placed on the stand with the hina dolls.
 Hishi-mochi are colored pink representing peach flowers, white representing snow, and green representing new growth.

 Traditionally, girls in Japan invited their friends to a home party to celebrate this festival.
-Many people prepare a special meal for girls on this day, including savory dishes such as chirashi, which is a sugar-flavored, vinegared sushi rice with raw fish on top; clam soup served in the shell; and edamame maze-gohan, a mixed rice usually consisting of brown rice and soybeans.
+Many people prepare a special meal for girls on this day, including savory dishes such as chirashi, which is sugar-flavored, vinegared sushi rice with raw fish on top; clam soup served in the shell; and edamame maze-gohan, mixed rice usually consisting of brown rice and soybeans.

 Other popular dishes to serve at a Girl's Day celebration are inari sushi—rice-stuffed tofu pockets—with miso grilled salmon and cabbage ramen salad.
 Sweets are on the menu as well, incorporating a feminine shade of pink, like chi chi dango, which are pink pillows of mochi (glutinous rice flour and coconut milk), a favorite among children, and sakura-mochi, a pink, sweet rice cake.
 Some families include an impressive edible centerpiece, such as the layered chirashi sushi cake.